Privacy Notice

 What are my rights as a data subject?

-Data protection law gives you certain rights in respect of the personal data that we hold about you including:
+Data protection law gives you certain rights in respect of the personal data that we hold about you including the right:

-• To ask us to restrict the use of your data
+- To ask us to restrict the processing of your personal information in certain circumstances

-• To object to how your data is used; and
+- To object to how your data is processed in certain circumstances; and

 Click here for Further Information